-Not only was the Ark a beautiful object encased in gold, its content anticipates Jesus.
+Not only was the Ark a beautiful object encased in gold, but its content also anticipates Jesus.
 The Ark contained the Manna; Jesus is the Bread of Life - the Ark contained Aaron's Rod, the brother of Moses and the first Levitical; Jesus is the Great High Priest - the Ark contained the Ten Commandments; Jesus is the Word of God made flesh.